Airtable/blocks/packages/sdk/docs/api.md

 ```

 Returns **PermissionCheckResult** PermissionCheckResult `{hasPermission: true}` if the current user
-can create the specified record, `{hasPermission: false, reasonDisplayString: string}` otherwise.
+can update the specified record, `{hasPermission: false, reasonDisplayString: string}` otherwise.
 `reasonDisplayString` may be used to display an error message to the user.

 #### checkPermissionsForUpdateRecords